shreyansh2118/diploy_task/README.md

 ## Features
 Dashboard Page:
-Search for products using a search bar.
+< br / >Search for products using a search bar.
-View a grid of products with images, titles, descriptions, and prices.
+< br / >View a grid of products with images, titles, descriptions, and prices.
-Tap on a product to view its details and add it to the cart.
+< br / >Tap on a product to view its details and add it to the cart.

 Cart Section:
 Display a list of products in the cart.